-Welcome to the Academic Advising Office (AAO)
+Welcome to the LAA Advising Office

 The Office of the Dean of Liberal & Applied Arts and individual academic departments oversee the curricular programs of students who pursue any of the courses of study offered within the College.
-Most students work with faculty advisors in the academic departments to develop specific degree plans, while those working toward degrees in Applied Arts & Sciences, Liberal Studies, or other interdisciplinary programs are assigned an advisor by the Dean.

 - Help students acclimate to college life.

 - Help students formulate academic goals and develop their personal potential.

 - Assist students in making responsible decisions consistent with interests, goals, abilities, and degree requirements.

 - Connect students with campus and community resources.